The Role of Feature Interactions in Graph-based Tabular Deep Learning: Introduction

-\paragraph{Challenges in current \gtdl methods:} Existing \gtdl methods (e.g., \citep{ liFiGNNModelingFeature2020, yanT2GFormerOrganizingTabular2023, zhengDeepTabularData2023, villaizan-valleladoGraphNeuralNetwork2024, yeCrossFeatureInteractiveTabular2024, zhouTable2GraphTransformingTabular2022, }) consistently fall short in explicitly and accurately modeling feature interactions.
-Their learned graphs are rarely evaluated quantitatively, as real-world datasets often lack ground-truth feature interaction graphs.
-Worse, their training loss is typically tied only to predictive performance, providing no incentive to ensure accuracy or meaningfulness in the learned graph structure.
+Existing \gtdl methods (e.g., \citet{ liFiGNNModelingFeature2020, yanT2GFormerOrganizingTabular2023, zhengDeepTabularData2023, villaizan-valleladoGraphNeuralNetwork2024, yeCrossFeatureInteractiveTabular2024, zhouTable2GraphTransformingTabular2022}) typically evaluate the learned graph structure only qualitatively, as real-world datasets rarely include ground-truth feature interaction graphs.
+Their training loss is tied to predictive performance, providing no incentive to ensure accuracy or meaningfulness in the learned graph structure.
 As a result, the adjacency matrix may reflect optimization artifacts rather than genuine feature interactions, as sketched in \cref{fig:problem_statement}.
-These methods prioritize predictive performance over structural fidelity, leaving interpretability as an afterthought.
-Models in both categories often prioritize prediction-centric objectives over accurate graph learning.
-The field continues to lack systematic techniques for both validating learned feature interactions and guiding learning with prior knowledge.
+This emphasis on predictive metrics over structural fidelity constrains interpretability.
+Overall, there remains a lack of systematic techniques for both validating learned feature interactions and guiding learning with prior knowledge.

-\paragraph{Call to action:} We envision a paradigm where feature interactions are no longer treated as incidental artifacts of predictive modeling but instead as explicit, validated structures central to the learning process.
-This involves not only optimizing the adjacency matrix alongside prediction but also incorporating domain knowledge and developing benchmarks with ground-truth graphs for systematic evaluation.
-Explicitly modeling feature interactions is harder, but it is necessary.
-It regularizes the learning process, improves interpretability, and ultimately allows \gtdl to move beyond prediction into reasoning.
-We believe this shift will trigger new discussions for \gtdl.
+In this work, we analyze whether existing \gtdl methods learn meaningful feature interactions.
+Do \gtdl methods learn an accurate graph structure when being trained to predict a target feature?
+Conversely, does an exclusive focus on predictive accuracy lead to spurious interactions rather than genuine feature dependencies, thereby undermining robustness, generalization, and explainability?
+When the graph structure is modeled correctly, does the predictive performance of \gtdl methods improve?